Crafting the Ideal Length for your survey

 "Is there anything else you would like to share about your experience?”

-If multiple respondents felt a particular section was too lengthy or complex, consider revising it in future surveys.
+If multiple respondents felt a section was too lengthy or complex, consider correcting it in future surveys.
+Use the feedback to continuously refine your surveys.

 What is the ideal length for a survey?